-The purpose of this new guidance document is to support education providers in the design and development of traditional part-time postgraduate ultrasound programmes /courses by providing clarity on what the Consortium for the Accreditation of Sonographic Education (CASE) requires and why.
+The purpose of this new guidance document is to support Higher Education Institutions (HEIs) in the design, development and delivery of direct graduate entry MSc postgraduate ultrasound programmes/courses by providing clarity on what the Consortium for the Accreditation of Sonographic Education (CASE) requires and why.
 It has been created in response to the changing ultrasound landscape and the subsequent proliferation of different types of ultrasound education and training.
+Direct graduate entry MSc postgraduate ultrasound programmes/courses have primarily been created in order to offer an alternative route for graduates to become career sonographers to meet workforce demands and service delivery needs.
+The need for a fresh approach to creating the ultrasound workforce of the future is more important now than ever before; particularly as the output from traditional education and training routes is barely able to keep pace with the natural reduction in sonographers due to retirement.

 Formed in 1993, CASE consists of seven member organisations "drawn together by a common desire to ensure that the education and training of sonographers in the United Kingdom is delivered at an appropriate level to ensure that those completing programmes or courses achieve a standard of competency to practise as professional practitioners".
-The primary role of the Consortium is to accredit high quality education and training programmes/courses that promote best ultrasound practice and ensure that ultrasound practitioners are safe and competent to practise, whilst considering informed views of service needs.
+The primary role of the Consortium is to accredit high quality training programmes/courses that promote best ultrasound practice and ensure that ultrasound practitioners are safe and competent to practise, whilst considering informed views of service needs.
 In 2015 the Consortium agreed the following four principles that should be adhered to in respect to ultrasound practice and ultrasound education:

 - 1. Reporting should not be separated from scanning. - 2.
 Scanning is a 'dynamic' investigation in which the acquisition of suitable images and assessment of them is entirely operator-dependent at the time of the scan.
 Deficiencies in acquisition cannot be rectified by involving a more skilled practitioner at a later stage.
 Assessment and interpretation of saved images is recognised as sub-optimal practice although, as with all image interpretation, dual reporting can be helpful in increasing specificity. - 3.
-The risk of patient harm and consequent litigation against any healthcare organisation providing a poor-quality service is very high and therefore the need for competence at the point of scanning is paramount. - 4.
-Workforce modelling and the development of innovative training routes to meet the demand for sonography services should demonstrate increased efficiency of provision and effectiveness in delivery of diagnosis and treatment to patients".
+The risk of patient harm and consequent litigation against any healthcare organisation providing a poor-quality service is very high and therefore the need for competence at the point of scanning is paramount.

+4. Workforce modelling and the development of innovative training routes to meet the demand for sonography services should demonstrate increased efficiency of provision and effectiveness in delivery of diagnosis and treatment to patients.